jae1911/sitecontent/content/wiki/resonite/misc.md

 #### AdamSkI2003's RedX+

-This version is an improved version of the original one with better search parameters and a different search backend.
+This version is an improved version of the original one with better search parameters and a different search back-end.

 You can access it via: